Skip to Calculator

 Signs of Poor Attic Ventilation

 Poor ventilation shows up in predictable ways.
-In winter: ice dams along the eaves, frost on the sheathing inside the attic, and nail heads that appear to "sweat" or rust.
-In summer: unusually high cooling bills, shingles that blister or crack prematurely, and attic temperatures exceeding 160ยฐF (well-ventilated attics stay within 10-15ยฐF of outside air temperature).
+In winter: ice dams along the eaves, frost on the sheathing, and nail heads that appear to "sweat" or rust.
+In summer: unusually high cooling bills, shingles that blister prematurely, and attic temperatures exceeding 160°F.

-Moisture staining on rafters or sheathing is a definitive sign โ that's condensed water vapor that couldn't escape.
-See our article on 7 signs your attic has poor ventilation for photos and diagnostic tips.
+See our article on 7 signs your attic has poor ventilation for diagnostic tips.

 When to Upgrade Your Ventilation System